lsu-ddem/intro-to-esports/content/5-Digital Literacy/3_Lesson_3/_index.en.md

 #### Project

--   After the daily meme the students will be introduced to the concept of identity protection and the ways in order to incorporate best practices to ensure the safety of their identity
+-   After the daily meme the students will be introduced to the concept of identity protection and the ways in order to incorporate best practices to ensure the safety of their identity.

 -   Identity, and importance of keeping it yours and secure: